2. "Do you need anything for the class?"

 1. "How do you prefer to be contacted?"

-2. "Do you need anything for the classroom?"
+2. "Do you need anything for the class?"

-Many classroom budgets are limited so, if you're able, ask if there is anything small you can contribute.
-This might be a beautiful atlas or simply a plant to brighten up the classroom.
+Many classroom budgets are limited, so if you're able, ask if there is anything small you can contribute.
+Even if your classroom is virtual this year, there may still be supplies or software that your support can help purchase.

 3. "How can I help?"